The Best Fantasy Movies on Prime Video You Absolutely Need to Watch

-Prime Video's list of fantasy films is a little thin, but there are gems in there .
+Prime Video's list of fantasy movies is thin on the ground, but there are gems.
 Whether you're looking for a brand new release or a classic from the vault, there's something everyone.

 Check out some of the best fantasy movies below!